metablaster/WindowsFirewallRuleset/docs/FAQ.md

 hello authentication methods are not supported.

 If invalid credentials are supplied you'll get an error saying `Access is denied`.\
-If this happens you'll need to restart PowerShell console and try again.
+If this happens you'll need to restart PowerShell console and try again.\

+If you're using PIN and if you recently changed your Microsoft email password this may cause your credentials to not work for which the solution is to remove your PIN and then setting PIN again.

 The reason why this is necessary is because this firewall uses PowerShell remoting and WinRM service to deploy rules, by default PS Remoting will use your NTLM username\password, however this method